Polynomial approximation on disjoint segments and amplification of approximation

 In fact different quantities relevant for the order of approximation (such as $\alpha$) or even the constructions of operators of nearly best polynomial approximation are determined by the Green function of the complementary domain to the union of these segments in $\mathbb{C}$.
 It is not easy to compute the Green function or evaluate different quantities that are needed for these approximation problems.
+Hasson obtained the exact exponent for the union of $s$ equal segments rotated by some angle $2\pi/s$, see~\eqref{Hasson}.
 We should mention the papers~\cite{Andr,ET,ShStrWat,Hass} where the reader can find necessary references concerning some applications and further developments of this approach.
 We will discuss important contributions by A.~Eremenko and P.~Yuditskii later.

 There are also very interesting related problems such as parametric approximation of piecewise analytic functions~\cite{Kon90} and fast decreasing polynomials~\cite{IvaTot90}.
 Several constructions of polynomials that approximate locally constant functions are given in these papers.